ryandeussing/jimhopper/_healing-and-happiness/stages-of-recovery-copy.md

 Most people who have had such experiences, but haven’t yet sorted them out or dealt with their effects, find themselves somewhere in the middle.
 They have clues that something happened, or fragments of memory that pop into awareness, but these are quickly pushed away or 'blocked out' whenever they come into awareness.

 There are many reasons that people have for pushing such memories and related thoughts out of their minds.
 They can trigger unwanted feelings like anger, sadness, fear, or horror.
 They can trigger unwanted and disturbing thoughts – about one’s masculinity, about important people and relationships in one’s life (past and present), and about what would happen if such memories and thoughts were not always pushed away.
-As discussed in&nbsp;[stages of change](http://1in6.org/man-educating-self/answers/self-regulation/stages-of-change/)&nbsp;(which I wrote for 1in6), it is neither helpful nor respectful to push or try to convince a man to look at such memories or information which suggests that he may have had childhood sexual experiences that are causing him problems now.
+As discussed in [stages of change](http://1in6.org/man-educating-self/answers/self-regulation/stages-of-change/) (which I wrote for 1in6), it is neither helpful nor respectful to push or try to convince a man to look at such memories or information which suggests that he may have had childhood sexual experiences that are causing him problems now.

 On the other hand, as Hunter points out, it can be costly to keep such information out of awareness.
 In some cases, it uses ‘cognitive resources’ that are needed for other purposes, like ones school work or job responsibilities.
 It can keep one in constant (if unacknowledged) fear of experiencing any vulnerable emotions that could trigger unwanted feelings, thoughts and memories about the sexual experiences.
 This means being unable to experience or tolerate *other people’s* vulnerable emotions, which is necessary for caring about their suffering and doing the right thing to help.